oozen/react-chat-sample/README.md

 ### `npm install`

+Then You need to run Node Express Server.
+At the project root, run the command below via your terminal.

+### `node server.js`

 Start the project.
-On terminal, navigate to the project root, run the command below.<br />
+On another terminal instance (or on your IDE's terminal), navigate to the project root, run the command below.<br />
 It will open the app on [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn start`